acend/training-setup/README.md

 ### Register as cluster in the bootstrap Argocd (on acend cluster)

-The Kubernetes Terraform provider `acend` is configured with a bootstrap Service Account that allows to create secrets in the `argocd` Namespace.
+The Kubernetes Terraform provider `acend` is configured with a bootstrap Service Account (provided in the GitHub Action) that allows to create secrets in the `argocd` Namespace.
 It can also create `clustersecretstores` for the [external secret operator](https://external-secrets.io/).

 Example for cluster registration with ArgoCD: